blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 ***Protect data***

-1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data.
+1. **Encrypt PCI data:** Choose an appropriate encryption technology to protect credit card related data

 2. **Key management**: How are the encryption keys to be managed in your design?